Physics Enhanced Deep Surrogates for the Phonon Boltzmann Transport Equation: Introduction

 We introduce a data-efficient and interpretable Physics-Enhanced Deep Surrogate (PEDS) for the phonon Boltzmann Transport Equation (BTE) that makes nano-scale inverse design of thermal materials orders of magnitude faster while preserving accuracy within fabrication error.
 PEDS achieves this by embedding a fast Fourier solver inside a neural surrogate (Sec.~\ref{sec:peds}), providing inductive physical bias that reduces training data requirements by up to 75\% compared with purely data-driven models.
 Coupled with uncertainty-driven active learning, PEDS requires only~300 high-fidelity BTE simulations to reach 5\% error, making repeated optimization practical~(Sec.~\ref{sec:results}).
 This efficiency enables inverse design of porous structures across a wide conductivity range (12–90 W/mK) with average design errors of ~4\%, potentially accelerating thermal management and thermoelectric applications~(Sec.~\ref{sec:efficient-design}).
 Moreover, the model’s internal parameters recover the physical transition between ballistic and diffusive regimes, enhancing interpretability and trust in the surrogate model and its designs~(Sec.~\ref{sec:interpret}).

 Controlling heat flow at the nano-scale is essential for microelectronics, thermoelectrics, and energy-conversion technologies~\cite{Cahill2003, Vineis2010, Tang2010, wang2016all}.
 At these length scales the established modeling framework is the phonon Boltzmann Transport Equation (BTE), which resolves the phonon distribution in real and momentum space but is far more expensive to solve than classical diffusive models~\cite{Peierls1929, ziman2001electrons, Cahill2003, Chen2005, cahill2014nanoscale}.
-This computational cost is especially prohibitive in inverse design settings, where many forward solves over complex porous geometries are required for optimization~\cite{Evgrafov2009, Evgrafov2011}.
-Inverse design for nano-scale heat transport was first introduced in~\cite{romano2022inverse}.
-This approach performed density-based topology optimization~\cite{gersborg2006topology, lundgaard2018density} using differentiable phonon transport simulations and a novel interpolation technique to map the density of the material into an effective transmission coefficient.
+This computational cost is especially prohibitive in inverse design settings, where many forward solves for optimization.
+Inverse design for nano-scale heat transport was first introduced in~\cite{Evgrafov2009}, where optimal material distributions were identified for various problems, such as maximum dissipation and temperature control.
+Subsequently, Ref.~\cite{romano2022inverse} developed a differentiable phonon BTE solver based on JAX~\cite{Bradbury2018} to design thermal metamaterials with prescribed effective thermal conductivity.
+This tool, which was merged in~\texttt{OpenBTE}~\cite{openbte}, performed density-based topology optimization~\cite{gersborg2006topology, lundgaard2018density} based on the three-field approach~\cite{SigmundMaute2013} and a novel interpolation technique to map the density of the material into an effective transmission coefficient.

 Despite this advance, a computational bottleneck arises in scenarios where multiple optimization runs need to create multiple target conductivities, because the topology optimization needs to be rerun from scratch for each target, which can become prohibitive due to the cost of solving the BTE.